erm

 2. Correct Code: Your R code must be syntactically correct, i.e. it must run without errors.
 This will be assessed based on your ability to successfully knit an RMarkdown/Quarto file with your results: your file will not knit unless the code is correct.
 More details on RMarkdown/Quarto will be provided in lectures.

-3. Formatting & Typesetting: You will submit a single pdf document constructed from one or more underlying RMarkdown/Quarto reports incorporating your code and detailing your solutions to the questions on the assessment.
+3. Formatting & Typesetting: For a given assignment, you will submit a single pdf document constructed from one or more underlying RMarkdown/Quarto reports incorporating your code and detailing your solutions to the questions on the assessment.
 Your write-ups should be clearly formatted using appropriate markdown commands.
 Any mathematical formulas that you incorporate should be clearly and cleanly typeset using appropriate LaTeX commands.

-4. Completeness: To pass a given question on the final assessment, your answer must at a minimum be substantially complete.
+4. Completeness: To pass a given question on a course assignment, your answer must at a minimum be substantially complete.
 Partial solutions only receive partial marks, regardless of quality.

 Inspera Submission Requirements